-Working right away means money — and independence — sooner
+1. Working right away means money — and independence — sooner

-While the trope of the millennial living at home is the butt of many a joke, it's rooted in reality.
+While the trope of the millennial living at home is the butt of many a joke, it's rooted in reality, according to a Pew Research Center analysis of U.S. Census data.
 And while some kids might enjoy living with their parents, most want to start life on their own once they are adults.
 It's a longer, trickier road to freedom when you go to college than if you start working full-time when you're 19 or 20.
 Gen Z has seen how tough that can be as they've grown up watching the generation ahead of them struggle.

-Companies are increasingly footing the bill
+2. Companies are increasingly footing the bill

 Why should the individual pay to learn almost everything they need to know on a potential job?
 Companies are now stepping into the role of educator to train people for the specific jobs they'll be doing — and keeping their skills relevant as jobs change, too.
 This includes construction and engineering companies, specialist manufacturers, and even extends to typically white-collar jobs: "Something unusual is happening: [Generation Z] students are asking corporate recruiters whether companies will help them get new skills as jobs shift," James Manyika, chairman and director of the McKinsey Global Institute, told Inc. "With Generation Z in mind, companies like AT&T and Walmart are making job retraining a high priority."

-Long-term job security
+3. Long-term job security

-Even parents are changing
+4. Even parents' attitudes are changing

-You can still go to college
+5. You can still go to college

 To get to a place where all jobs are recognized as valuable, we need to start at the beginning.
-That means congratulating young people on their choice to work, train for a specific trade, go to college, or choose entrepreneurship — and leaving the idea that "college is best" in the ash heap of history.
+That means congratulating young people on their choice to work, train for a specific trade, go to college or choose entrepreneurship — and leaving the idea that "college is best" in the ash heap of history.